 - A bit bulky (most e-collars for cats are bulky as the tech isn’t advanced enough to make them super small – they need a sizable battery and it is what it is)

-- Shock collar buckle is a little loose and can fall off at times
+- The shock collar buckle is a little loose and can fall off at times

 How about an automatic training collar to help reduce meowing?
 When done well it gives your training a huge advantage.